 This was the month for hatchlings.
 The first egg hatched on 6/2, 2nd on 6/3, and the 3rd on 6/6.
 The first contest draw 19 participates and from them 7 went home with a prize.
 No one was able to guess all three, not even two.
 All the staff was able to view at least one hatching experience from the Osprey-Cam.
 We observed that during the hatching process, the female will assist in the separating of the egg shell from the chick and that the chicks are feed torn pieces of fish from that point on.
 A very interesting learning tool for all.

 July Osprey Update

 The Osprey family is growing up fast.
 On 7/13, John Zaruksky and crew came to band our three chicks.
-When setting up the ladder every in the morning the parents were not pleased.
+When setting up the ladder early in the morning the parents were not pleased.
 As I climbed the ladder both parents with the male being the most aggressive were dive-bombing me.
 They were close enough to hear the whistle of the wind near my ear, with a few times me ducking for cover, hardhats required.
 The first osprey fledged on 7/24 and on 7/31, late afternoon the fish taunting began.
 Both parents with different fish were sitting away from the nest on near by branches calling and teasing the last two to fly.

 Osprey Update August 2007

 In this month the last of the Osprey chicks take flight; the second on 8/1 and the final third on 8/3.
 The birds still hang around on the MNSA property, but are now not confined to the platform.
 The fledgling do return to the nest on occasion; when a fish is brought in, in the late afternoon to roost, and seen sitting in the platform on many mornings.
 As the month went on the frequency of them in or on the platform decreased to only once or twice a day…becoming more and more independent.
 The last sightings of the MNSA birds were on 8/21.